 Find out what a breast cancer surgeon has to say about the idea that a mammogram can compress a pre-existing tumor and make it spread.

-“Manipulation of a tumor – whether by exam, compression of a mammogram, ‘disrupting’ the tumor with a needle biopsy, or manipulating the tumor at surgery – has NOT been shown to increase the risk of tumor recurrence or dissemination of metastases,” explains Dr. Steven Standiford, MD, surgical leader in the Cancer Treatment Centers of America Breast Cancer Institute across all five CTCA sites.
+“Manipulation of a tumor – whether by exam, compression of a mammogram, ‘disrupting’ the tumor with a needle biopsy, or manipulating the tumor at surgery – has NOT been shown to increase the risk of tumor recurrence or dissemination of metastases,” explains Dr. Steven Standiford, MD, Chief of Staff Emeritus at the Cancer Treatment Centers of America Breast Cancer Institute across all five CTCA sites.

 Spread of Cancer Cells